MJordahn/probai2022-NTNU/README.md

 ## Packages

-All packages except for torchmin can be installed via pip.
+All packages (specified in REQUIREMENTS.txt) except for torchmin can be installed via pip.
 To install torchmin, follow instructions at: https://github.com/rfeinman/pytorch-minimize.

+## Reproducing Results

+All of the figures and results can be reproduced simply by running the cells in each of the notebooks.
+For PlanarFlows, run the PlanarFlows notebook etc.